AP's firing of journalist following tweets prompts outcry - WTMJ

 NEW YORK (AP) — The Associated Press is being criticized for firing a young journalist over her social media activity, with some suggesting the news agency bowed to a political pressure campaign over her pro-Palestinian views from when she was in college.

-Emily Wilder, 22, had started at the AP on May 3 as a news associate in Phoenix.
+Emily Wilder, 22, had started at the AP on May 3 as a news associate for the Western U.S., based in Phoenix.
 On Wednesday, just over two weeks later, the AP informed her that she was being terminated for violations of its social media policy that took place after she became an employee.

 In the days before her firing, Wilder had been targeted in conservative media for her pro-Palestinian rights activism while a student at Stanford University, where she graduated in 2020.